TrashCat Interventions

 Retry.MCQ

-How it works: Show the exact same MCQ question again.
+How it works: Show the exact same MCQ question again (e.g., 7 × 8 = ? with the same choices).

 Learning science: Immediate retrieval practice while memory trace is hot.
 The first error eliminates wrong answer from consideration (negative priming), making second attempt easier.
 Tests whether error was due to momentary lapse vs. genuine knowledge gap.